 Located a short drive away from Bilbao at the foot of Urkiola Natural Park, you’ll find beautiful Durango; a prime example of the quaint charm of Basque Country.
 The town is located in the heart of the historical province of Biscay and is the local capital of Durangaldea, one of Basque Country’s comarcas.
 The town is surrounded by mountains from all sides and is crossed by three rivers which means there are a lot of natural beauties to be discovered in Durango.
 The city is also home to a charming old town, a quaint city center, and a surprisingly well-versed bar scene.

 Speaking of the most underrated cities in Spain, we just have to mention Peniscola.
-Peniscola is an entirely walled medieval town on Valencia’s coast, 80 miles away from Valencia.
+Peniscola is an entirely walled medieval town on Valencia’s coast, 80 miles away from Valencia (ideal for a day trip from Valencia).
 The city has a beautiful old town, stunning architecture, including a 14th-century castle and a handful of interesting historical sites.
 Until a few years ago, it was relatively unfrequented by tourists but things are slowly changing after the city was featured in Game of Thrones representing the city of Meereen, the greatest of the three great city-states of Slaver’s Bay.

 Are you enjoying this post?
 Make sure to check out out our solo travel guide to Spain.

 With its sleeping town vibe, Cudillero is one of our favorite hidden gems in Spain.
 The town is located around a small cove in Asturias on the northern Atlantic coast.
 Cudillero is known for its beautiful colorful houses surrounding the harbor, tasty seafood, charming narrow alleys, and pristine beaches.